Welcome to the much bigger, more incestuous era of ‘too big to fail’

 Under the deal announced Monday, which despatched the chip designer’s shares (AMD) up 23%, AMD is successfully subsidizing demand by issuing OpenAI warrants for as much as 160 million shares, investor Paul Kedrosky noted Monday.
 “That makes OpenAI a 10% shareholder: part customer, part financier — a risk transfer from cash to stock, as well as making OpenAI the largest and thus controlling AMD shareholder,” Kedrosky stated.

 As I wrote here last week, intertwined setups, together with some referred to as “vendor financing,” are frequent in the frothy world of synthetic intelligence.
-But the many layers of overlap, concentrated amongst the firms whose shares have been propping up the US inventory market, have made it laborious to disentangle how a lot demand for AI is genuine starvation from clients and buyers and the way a lot of it is simply capital being recycled to maintain up the look of progress.
+But the many layers of overlap, concentrated amongst the firms whose shares have been propping up the US inventory market, have made it exhausting to disentangle how a lot demand for AI is genuine starvation from prospects and buyers and the way a lot of it is simply capital being recycled to maintain up the look of progress.

 Vendor financing — together with the doubling, tripling or quadrupling of firms’ valuations — is one of the unflattering echoes some analysts see in evaluating as we speak’s AI frenzy with the late-90s dot-com bubble.
-Back then, telecom gear giants like Cisco, Nortel and Lucent borrowed closely to supply their clients financing offers that basically ensured sustained demand for telecom gear.
+Back then, telecom gear giants like Cisco, Nortel and Lucent borrowed closely to supply their prospects financing offers that basically ensured sustained demand for telecom gear.

 No market two cycles are precisely alike, of course, and the existence of vendor financing is hardly a assure we’re in a single now.

-“We see some important differences,” Morgan Stanley analysts stated in a notice Monday.
+“We see some important differences,” Morgan Stanley analysts stated in a observe Monday.
 Chief amongst them: The Big Tech firms are in a a lot stronger monetary place than many of the over-inflated shares of the dot-com era.

 But let’s decide up that dialogue of the dollars-and-cents enterprise once more.
 Because a bunch of persons are beginning to use the B-word.

 Garran notes that the “majority of the LLM AI ecosystem” is shedding cash.
-“It is only an explosion in round-tripping” — shopping for and promoting an asset time and again to create the look of excessive demand, distinct from vendor financing — “from Nvidia that is keeping the bubble inflated.”
+“It is only an explosion in round-tripping” — shopping for and promoting an asset again and again to create the look of excessive demand, distinct from vendor financing — “from Nvidia that is keeping the bubble inflated.”

 Leave a Reply